-For the self-employed and those that pay tax on other income such as rents, tax is normally payable in three instalments - the first two instalments are based on the tax paid on the previous year's business tax liability.
-Therefore, half is paid by the 31 January in the year of assessment, the other half by the 31 July in the year following the year of assessment.
-The third instalment will be any balance due (payable the following 31 January) or any amount repayable by the Inland Revenue if your final liability is lower than the amounts paid on account.
+For the self-employed and those that receive other untaxed income such as rents, income tax and national insurance is normally payable in three instalments - the first two instalments are based on the tax and national insurance paid on the previous year's business tax liability.
+Half is paid by the 31 January in the year of assessment (e.g., 31 January 2024 for 2023/24), the other half by the 31 July in the year following the year of assessment (e.g., 31 July 2024 for 2023/24).
+The third instalment will be any balance due or any amount repayable by HMRC if the final liability is lower than the amounts paid on account.
+This final instalment is payable by the 31 January following the year of assessment (e.g., 31 January 2025 for 2023/24).

-However - a word of warning when you start up an un-incorporated business.....depending on accounting dates chosen and when you start to trade, you may not pay any tax on profits for some considerable time (for example if you start to trade on 1 May 2020 and first accounts run to 31 March 2021).
-You will not pay any tax on 31 July 2020 or 31 January 2021, nor will you pay any tax in July 2021.
-So, the first tax liability will not arise until 31 January 2022.
-This will be 100% of the tax liability for the period to 31 March 2021.
-In addition, you will also have to pay 50% of that sum "on account" for the following tax year, with a further 50% in July 2022.
-You are then in the six monthly "cycle" and we can work with you to estimate the tax payments so that you can budget and set the money aside.
+It should be noted that, when you start up an un-incorporated business, you may not pay any tax or national insurance on profits for some considerable time.
+For example, if you start to trade on 1 May 2023 and your first accounts run to 31 March 2024, your first tax and national insurance payment will likely be on 31 January 2025.
+Because there is not a previous year's business tax liability, you will likely (depending on other income sources) not need to pay instalments on 31 January 2024 or 31 July 2024.

+The 31 January 2025 payment will be 100% of the tax and national insurance liability for the period to 31 March 2025.
+In addition, you will also have to pay 50% of that sum "on account" for the following tax year (2024/25), with a further 50% in July 2025.
+You are then in the six monthly "cycle", and we can work with you to estimate the tax and national insurance payments so that you can budget and set the money aside.

-A lesson to take on board is to ensure that your accounts are prepared as soon as possible after the end of the accounting period.
-In our example of a 31 March year end, if accounts can be prepared before 31 July it will be possible to calculate the tax for the year to 31 March and the July 31 instalment can be adjusted accordingly - downwards if tax due is found to be less.
-If tax due is actually more for the year, there is at least early knowledge of the tax bill due in the following January.
-Under self-assessment your income tax return, which encompasses your trading results, needs to be filed by 31 January following the tax assessment year.
-This date is moved forward to the end of September if you wish the Inland Revenue to calculate your tax liability.
-We will however file the returns electronically and perform the tax calculations on your behalf.
+A key budgeting tool is to ensure that your accounts are prepared as soon as possible after the end of the accounting period.
+In our example of a 31 March year end, if accounts can be prepared before 31 July it will be possible to calculate the tax for the year to 31 March and make sure the forthcoming 31 July instalment is accurate - adjusting downwards if tax due is found to be less.
+If tax due is more than predicted, the extra won't need to be paid until the following 31 January but there is at least early knowledge of this additional tax falling due.